 And more.

-However, I cannot take P5P (the active form of B6) for very long.
-B6 supports heme synthesis, the rate at which I make new blood.
-When I take too much B6, I make new blood too quickly.
+This all sounds positive.
+However, B6 supports heme synthesis, the rate at which I make new blood.
+If I take too much B6, I might make new blood too quickly.

-I don’t want to make new blood too quickly.
-I want the cell turnover rate of my blood to be on par (proportionate) with the cell turnover rate of the rest of me.
-If I am making blood faster than I make everything else, I have leukemia.
+But I don’t want to make new blood too quickly.
+I want the cell turnover rate of my blood to be in the proper relationship to the cell turnover rate of the rest of me.
+According to the hypothesis presented in these pages—which posits time as the missing link in our analysis of disease—if I make new blood too quickly, I have leukemia.

 Vitamin B6, Leukemia’s Deadly Addiction: https://www.cshl.edu/vitamin-b6-leukemias-deadly-addiction/

-Some people have been damaged by B6 (see “B6 toxicity”).
-I personally have never had a problem with it, but I have double mutations at a B6-dependent enzyme in the AGT family.
-Both my parents were kidney-stone formers.
-I have problems with oxalates.
-I may naturally need more B6 than most people.
+Some people have been damaged by vitamin B6 (see “B6 toxicity”).
+I personally have never had a problem occasionally taking P5P, the active form of B6.
+But I have double mutations at a B6-dependent enzyme in the AGT family.

-That said, when I take B6, if I take too much, I do sometimes get a mild electric feeling in the teeth of my lower jaw, on the left.
-I believe this may have to do with the proton gradient.
-My left side is where I had Bell’s Palsy; and basal cell carcinoma; and it is where I had mercury fillings for 30 years.
+That said, when I do take B6, if I take too much, I can get a mild electric feeling in the teeth of my left lower jaw.
+I believe this may have to do with the local proton gradient there.
+My left side is where I had Bell’s Palsy; and basal cell carcinoma; and it is also where I had mercury fillings for 30 years.

 My father died of squamous cell carcinoma (a tumor at the base of the tongue) at age 57 in 1995.
 When he died, he had a mouth full of mercury.